Slaymaster: Powers and abilities

 Slaymaster is a master hand-to-hand combatant and a world class assassin, on various occasions he is depicted as having more than normal balance and reflexes.

 He has demonstrated unknown defenses to both telepathy and telekinesis.

 His preferred weapons are specialized high tech needles with which he can shower a deadly barrage upon opponents.
 He has also used swords, armor, laser cannons, and an inter-dimensional teleportation device.
 Using a ninja technique, Slaymaster toughened the striking surfaces of his left hand to produce a tough callous and sharpened it to produce a deadly razor edge, providing him with a built-in bladed weapon.

 Slaymaster has been depicted as gaining strength and speed at a superhuman level by killing his alternate-reality analogues and absorbing their essence.

 Other versions

-An alternate version of Slaymaster appears in a parallel universe visited by the Exiles that has been almost completely taken over by HYDRA, headed in this reality by Susan Storm.
-This Slaymaster escapes his reality along with Susan Storm and begins hunting down alternate-reality versions of Psylocke, killing them and taking their eyes, much like his 616 counterpart did to Betsy Braddock.

-Earth 616's Psylocke is somehow able to sense each time Slaymaster kills one of her counterparts.
-She is initially afraid to face him, but finally chooses to face her fear.
-She tracks him to Earth 616, engages him in combat and finally kills him.
+An alternate version of Slaymaster appears in Exiles.
+This version is an ally of Hydra.
+He collaborates with Hydra member Madame Hydra to kill alternate universe versions of Psylocke until the main universe Psylocke tracks him down and kills him in combat.